NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

 # Authoring packages with interop assemblies

-When using the `packages.config` reference format, adding references to the assemblies from the packages causes NuGet and Visual Studio to test which assemblies are interop and set the `EmbedInteropTypes` to true.
+Packages that contain COM interop assemblies need to include an appropriate targets file so that the correct `EmbedInteropTypes` metadata is added to projects using the PackageReference format.

-When using the PackageReference format, the `EmbedInteropTypes` metadata is always false for all assemblies.
+By default, the `EmbedInteropTypes` metadata is always false for all assemblies when PackageReference is used.
 Package authors must explicitly add this metadata by including a [targets file](#including-msbuild-props-and-targets-in-a-package).
 The target name should be unique to avoid conflicts; ideally, use a combination of your package name and the assembly being embedded.
 For an example, see [NuGet.Samples.Interop](https://github.com/NuGet/Samples/tree/master/NuGet.Samples.Interop).

 ```xml
 <Target Name="EmbeddingAssemblyNameFromPackageId" AfterTargets="ResolveReferences" BeforeTargets="FindReferenceAssembliesForReferences">